syncrypt/client/README.md

     syncrypt set vault.name "My Library"
     syncrypt push

+### Backup your keys

+It is important to store your vault's keys at another place other than your computer.
+Otherwise, you won't be able to recover your files in case of a disk failure.
+You can create a ZIP file with all necessary information to decrypt a Vault by typing:

+    syncrypt export vault-backup.zip

+It is recommened to save this file on an USB stick or a similar not-connected storage and keep it at a safe place.

+If you want to share your vault with another person, they need to get this file as well.

+In order to restore a backup or download your vault on another machine, copy this file into an empty folder, and type:

+    unzip vault-backup.zip
+    syncrypt init
+    syncrypt pull

+### Advanced Usage

 Watch current directory (this is like a daemon running the foreground as it also provides the HTTP interface):